Rickaym/pyforge/.info/courseboard/0jython.md

 </details>

-Unfortunately, you will find to a great dismay that Jython as of its latest release is only comparable to CPython 2.7.2.
+Unfortunately, you will find to a great dismay that Jython as of its latest release is only equivalent to Python 2.7.2.

 It's extremely important that you use Python **2.x** syntax.
 Be careful with using those paranthesis with the `print` statement!~ Presumably, this implementation includes the Python Data Model and everything that is elegant about python.